igorshubovych/markdownlint-cli/README.md

 `--enable` and `--disable` override configuration files; if a configuration file disables `MD123` and you pass `--enable MD123`, it will be enabled.
 If a rule is passed to both `--enable` and `--disable`, it will be disabled.

-> JS configuration files must be provided via the `--config` argument; they are not automatically loaded because running untrusted code is a security concern.
+> - JS configuration files must be provided via the `--config` argument; they are not automatically loaded because running untrusted code is a security concern.
+> - TOML configuration files must be provided via the `--config` argument; they are not automatically loaded.

 ## Exit codes